 1 – You could miss out on valuable industry intelligence.

 LinkedIn now contains 722 million user accounts.
 If you’re routinely turning down requests to connect, you’re missing out on a valuable resource for industry knowledge, current-event updates in your field, and peer contacts.

 Many of your colleagues are using social media to present themselves and their talents to recruiters, as well as to position themselves as thought leaders.

 One of the best benefits of LinkedIn is competitive industry intelligence!
 By connecting to other users, you’ll be able to view status updates and and posts showing promotions and industry topics.

+In most other cases, you WILL benefit from accepting a request.
 Remember, LinkedIn keeps growing… adding millions of members each month and further expanding your opportunity to stay in touch with the right person for the right job.
 By ignoring new connections, you could be missing out on the opportunity of a lifetime.

 2 – You run the risk of looking antiquated.

 If you haven’t searched for a job in the past 5 to 10 years, you’re in for a surprise.